LucaIns/SFSOD_MIP/README.md

 		- est_prel.jl: provides estimates for other existing methods

-- results: contains our simulation and application results, as well as the code to reproduce our Figures and Tables (see inside those folders)
+- results.zip: contains our simulation and application results, as well as the code to reproduce our Figures and Tables (see inside those folders)

 	- simulation